Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Think about when the players in Dallas wanted to honor the slain police officers with a decal on their helmets, and they were denied that right to do so.

-There is a huge dynamic here, and I think the NFL really needs to impose a code of policy, code of conduct for the players to stand for the national anthem.
+There is a huge dynamic here, and I think the NFL really needs to impose a code of policy, code of conduct, for the players to stand for the national anthem.

-You know, that that is an interesting point.
+You know, that is an interesting point.

-I've heard a bunch of coaches, and the coaches have a really, really fine line they have to walk here.
+The coaches have a really, really fine line they have to walk here.

 They need their players.